SU-SWS/decanter-web/content/_pages/components.md

 <a href="/component/simple/" class="su-button">View Simple</a> <a href="/component/composite/" class="su-button">View Composite</a> <a href="/component/identity/" class="su-button">View Identity</a>

 Don't see what you are looking for in any of those sections?
-Check out our [contributing page](/page/about-contributing/) for more information on how you can help, or request features.
+Check out our [contributing page](/page/about-contributing/) for more information on how you can help or request features.